heikowuest/hammerspace-kvm-autodeploy/README.md

-to deploy a cluster you need to have a hammerspace qcow2 image an installer.yaml
+to deploy a cluster you need to have a hammerspace qcow2 image and the installer.yaml

 the exact names of this files is defined in the deploy.sh script